cloudflare/workerd/src/workerd/jsg/README.md

 typically it should have very little cost.
 Heap snapshots are generally fairly expensive to create, however, so care should be taken not to make things too complicated.
 Ideally, none of the implementation methods in a type should allocate.
-There is some allocation occuring internally while building the graph, of course, but the methods for visitation (in particular the `jsgGetMemoryInfo(...)` method) should not perform any allocations if it can be avoided.
+There is some allocation occurring internally while building the graph, of course, but the methods for visitation (in particular the `jsgGetMemoryInfo(...)` method) should not perform any allocations if it can be avoided.